From your first consultation, throughout your treatment, to your aftercare, you can rely on sk:n’s friendly expert advice.

 HOW WE KEEP YOUR INFORMATION CONFIDENTIAL

-- All sk:n staff members have a duty of confidentiality.
+All sk:n staff members have a duty of confidentiality and will treat your data with dignity.

-- We store your files appropriately and only relevant members of staff have access to your records.
+We store your files appropriately and securely, only allowing the relevant members of staff to access them.

 We have a strict Subject Access Request policy and your information will only be provided to you when the sk:n Information Governance team are satisfied of your identity.